vixuslabs/zkNotary/README.md

 **Note to Users**: Our project, zkNotary, is extensive, spanning multiple directories, each meticulously documented to aid your understanding and usage.
 For your convenience and a seamless navigation experience, we highly recommend visiting our comprehensive documentation hosted on Gitbook.
 There, you'll find an organized, user-friendly guide tailored to help you navigate through every aspect of zkNotary with ease.

+**Note to Developers**: For some reason, the [web app](https://github.com/vixuslabs/zkNotary/tree/main/o1js/app/zknotary) is not working in production.
+Specifically, inside of `verify.transcript.tsx` [(here)](https://github.com/vixuslabs/zkNotary/blob/main/o1js/app/zknotary/src/components/mina/verify-transcript.tsx) the `signature.verify(...)` function always returns a `false` value.
+The reason is currently unknown, but we suspect that it has to `next build` is working bundling local packages.
+So currently what you can do is clone the repo and run it locally.
+[Go to](#) the bottom of this readme to see how

 📖 Explore the zkNotary Documentation: [zkNotary Documentation on Gitbook](https://zknotary.gitbook.io/zknotary/)

 ## Introduction